JVAAS/jvaas-html/README.md

         }
     }

-calling `.toString()` on any snippet will give you the relevant HTML, in other words or DSL-speak, every HTML element can be a builder.
+Calling `.toString()` on any snippet will give you the relevant HTML, in other words or DSL-speak, every HTML element can be a builder.

 Standard Kotlin is supported throughout